Dividend tax

 To avoid a dividend tax being levied, a corporation may distribute surplus funds to shareholders by way of a share buy-back.
 These, however, are normally treated as capital gains, but may offer tax benefits when the tax rate on capital gains is lower than the tax rate on dividends.
 Another potential strategy is for a corporation not to distribute surplus funds to shareholders, who benefit from an increase in the value of their shareholding.
 These may also be subject to capital gain rules.
-Some private companies may transfer funds to controlling shareholders by way of loans, whether interest-bearing or not, instead of by way of a formal dividend, but many jurisdictions have rules that tax the practice as a dividend for tax purposes, called a “deemed dividend”.
+Some private companies may transfer funds to controlling shareholders by way of loans, whether interest-bearing or not, instead of by way of a formal dividend, but many jurisdictions have rules that tax the practice as a dividend for tax purposes, called a "deemed dividend".

 History

+In the beginning of income tax history, dividends paid to shareholders were exempt from taxation, as such tax was considered a form of double taxation on money earned by companies and subject to corporate tax.

-In most jurisdictions, dividends from corporations are treated as a type of income and taxed accordingly at the individual level.
+Currently, in most jurisdictions, dividends from corporations are treated as a type of income and taxed accordingly at the individual level.
 Many jurisdictions have adopted special treatment of dividends, imposing a separate rate on dividends to wage income or capital gains.

+Here is a brief history of dividend taxation: